tohmeh/Minishell/README.md

 ### Limitations

 - No wild cart expansion (*.c)
-- limited signal handling in heredoc
+- Limited signal handling in heredoc
 - No advanced job control (background processes)

+### extra

+-I created a flowchart diagram to demonstrate some of the functionality I’ve implemented.
+You can check it out on Draw.io by opening an existing project.